Radial Gradients in Dust-to-Gas Ratio Lead to Preferred Region for Giant Planet Formation: Models

 \subsection{Calculation of dust opacity}

 The composition of dust grains in protoplanetary disks is a topic of active research \citep[see recent review by][]{Oberg2020}.
 We adopt the grain composition prescribed in the DSHARP survey papers and use the publicly available tools generously provided by the survey team for the calculation of grain properties \citep{Birnstiel2018}.
 The DSHARP composition mixture consists of water ice \citep[optical properties from][]{Warren2008}, `astrosilicates' \citep{Draine2003a}, and refractory organics and troilite (FeS) \citep{Henning1996}.
+The Bruggeman mixing rule is employed to obtain the optical constants for the mixture.
 We adopt the same grain composition for the entire disk, as removing water from our mixture has only a small effect ($\lesssim 15$\%, accounting for the difference in grain densities and optical properties but keeping the grain size distribution fixed) on the calculated opacity.
 Our simulations also do not account for the effect of condensation/sublimation on grain size and mass for particles moving across the ice line when calculating the grain size distribution.
 For the adopted DSHARP mixture, water's sublimation would reduce dust mass only by 20\% within the ice line.
 Accounting for the reduced mass and increased density of ice free grains would reduce the grain size by $\sim 15$\%, which will have some effect on their dynamics.
 However, these effects are negligible compared to the other sources of uncertainty in our model.

 We use Mie theory to calculate the dust opacity.
 Our Mie code is publicly available as part of \texttt{PLATON} \citep{Zhang2019, Zhang2020}, which uses the algorithm outlined by \cite{Kitzmann2018}.
 For particle sizes and wavelengths for which the full Mie treatment is impracticable, we resort to widely used approximations.
 We use the geometric optics limit to calculate the absorption cross-section of particles for which $|m| x > 1000$ and $|m-1| x > 0.001$, where $m$ is the complex refractive index of the particle and $x = 2 \pi a / \lambda$ is the size parameter (here $a$ being the particle size and $\lambda$ being the wavelength, \citealp{VandeHulst1957}).
 Specifically, we use the approximation described in \cite{Laor1993}, which uses the extinction coefficient calculated using Rayleigh-Gans approximation ($Q_{\mathrm{RG}}$) to obtain the extinction coefficient in the geometric optics limit ($Q_{\mathrm{ext}}$):